 Getting Children Interested

 Gardening is an enjoyable activity for children.
 To get children involved and interested in planting trees, try to make it simple.
 Give them their own garden space that doesn’t have to be big.
 They can start with a few containers and pots.
-Let them design their own garden, choose some flower plants to attract butterflies, dragonflies, bees and birds. fruits or vegetable plants that they like to eat, and provide them right-sized tools and equipment that are easier for them to handle.
+Let them design their own garden, choose some flower plants to attract butterflies, dragonflies, bees, and birds. fruits or vegetable plants that they like to eat, and provide them right-sized tools and equipment that are easier for them to handle.

 For children’s safety in the garden keep insecticides and chemical fertilizers out of their reach.
 Teach them to produce food organically so that they become aware of safe and unsafe food.
 Secure fence and gates.
-Make sure they ware suitable clothing (E.g., hat, sunscreen. sunglasses. gumboots).
+Make sure they wear suitable clothing (E.g., a hat, sunscreen. sunglasses. gumboots).
 Provide shade in the summer with shade cloths or umbrellas and have safe storage for their gardening tools and equipment.